tomcl/HowToUseGitTJWC/README.md

 Suppose you have made a _local_ commit (not yet pushed) and suddenly realise you forgot something.
 Instead of doing another commit, you can do a `commit --amend` that will change the most recent commit adding your new changes to it.

 This is safe and a great idea to reduce the number of useless commits.
 One restriction is that it _will not work easily once you have Pushed the commit outside your local repo_.
-In that case you have to fix up things after the amend as follows:
+In that case you must fix up things after the amend as follows:

 * Pull
 * Merge